Back to Blog

 Visual Merchandising That Sells

-Product listing pages should show enough information for the customer to make a quick decision: product image, name, price, discount percentage, average rating, and delivery estimate.
-Do not force customers to tap into every product detail page just to see basic information.
-The listing page should enable efficient scanning and comparison.
+Test every element to see what actually drives clicks and conversions.
+Product listing pages should show enough detail for a quick decision: image, name, price, discount percentage, average rating, and delivery estimate.
+Do not force customers to open every product page just to see the basics.
+The listing page should make scanning and comparing fast.

 Filters That Actually Work